 It is also necessary to maintain a good balance between theory and practice, with emphasis on the latter aspect of events.
 Participants should actively take part in events, have the opportunity to ask questions, solve problems, or interact with other participants or speakers.

 Another way to differentiate events and add value to them is to offer event attendees certificates to prove their participation in the training, webinar, or conference.
 This is a simple and effective solution that can bring a lot of benefits to both event organizers and attendees.

 Read this article to learn more about issuing certificates online in Certifier

 Benefits of using certificates in event marketing

-Many companies organizing events forget about this element of event marketing, which can have a really big impact on the perception of the event by the participants, and thus - on the results of the entire project.
-Creating certificates after a training session, webinar, conference or any other event is very beneficial for both participants and companies.
+Many companies organizing events forget about this element of event marketing, which can have a really big impact on the perception of the event by the participants, and, thus – on the results of the entire project.

-Participants receive a confirmation of their participation in the event, and thus proof of their knowledge, willingness to develop and improve their skills.
+Participants receive a confirmation of their participation in the event and thus proof of their knowledge and willingness to develop and improve their skills.
 They can use them, e.g., when looking for a new job, during negotiations about a possible promotion or pay rise.
 They also have the opportunity to share the obtained certificate with their network on social media.

 This is where we can move on to the benefits that certificates bring to event organizers.
 Each certificate that is issued with your company name or logo on it is a potential form of promotion of your brand or the events you organize.
 How come?